 Generic Name: bisacodyl

-Note: This page contains information about the side effects of bisacodyl.
-Some of the dosage forms included on this document may not apply to the brand name Gentle Laxative.
+Note: This document contains side effect information about bisacodyl.
+Some of the dosage forms listed on this page may not apply to the brand name Gentle Laxative.

 For the Consumer

 Applies to bisacodyl: oral tablets delayed-release, rectal suppositories, rectal suspension

 Some degree of abdominal discomfort, nausea, cramps, griping, and/or faintness with therapeutic doses.

 Diarrhea, GI irritation, and fluid and electrolyte depletion.

 Gastric irritation and the possibility of vomiting if enteric coating of tablets is disrupted.
 (See Advice to Patients.)